hmslima/sambahsacompletegrammar/sambahsa.md

 As has been said, this grammar is free, because it is under the license Creative Commons CC-BY 4.0, you may modify it as you want and even use it for commercial purposes.
-You may also use this book to make your own version of the sambahsa's grammar and even sell it in the market of your city, if you want.
+You may also use this book to make your own version of Sambahsa's grammar and even sell it in the market of your city, if you want.
 Your only obligation is to attribute the due credit to original author, I hope it's not much to ask.
 But just remember that this license doesn't apply to the language itself.